django-extensions/django-extensions/docs/index.rst

 Getting Started
 ===============

-The easiest way to figure out what Django Extensions are all about is to watch the `excellent screencast by Eric Holscher`__.
+The easiest way to figure out what Django Extensions are all about is to watch the `excellent screencast by Eric Holscher`__ (`Direct Vimeo link`__).
 In a couple minutes Eric walks you through a half a dozen command extensions.

 Getting it
 ==========